HEXENWALD RANCH BLOG

 I sat crying on the cold ground with my little doeling dying in my lap, trying to give her whatever comfort I could as she breathed her last breath.
 Through my tears I watched the blood trickle from her neck wound where the mountain lion had inflicted the kill bite.
 My little Olga was gone, only two months old and my favorite.
 In the distance, I could hear my German Shepherd barking furiously somewhere in the forest.
 I was alone, my husband was on a business trip and my children had gone back to university.
 I needed to put on my big girl pants and deal with this.

 Wiping away my tears I ran to the house to grab a flashlight as dusk was fast approaching.
 I feared that my irrationally brave German Shepherd dog, Anka, would be the next victim and I needed to find her.
 Following the furious barking, I ran through the forest with no thought for my own safety.
 I found her, she had the lion up a tree, it was massive, easily two and a half times her the size.
 The lion looked at me and I froze, realizing my foolishness.
-I called Anka to me, it was useless, she was focused on the lion.
+I called Anka to me but she would not obey, she was focused on the lion.
 Then the lion turned and leaped off the tree, thankfully in the opposite direction.
 I called Anka again but it was useless, she was in hot pursuit.
 I stood there listening as the rustling of the brush became fainter and fainter, Anka refused to give up the chase.

 I went back to my little doeling, her warm body had gone cold.
 Her sister Helga was sniffing her.
 Helga was alone now and the tears started again.
 Perhaps 30 minutes had past when Anka joined us, my tears of sorrow turned into tears of relief.
 After managing to drag Olga into the garage for the night and locking up Helga, I lay in bed hopeless and fearful.
 In the morning I would have to give everyone the bad news, but not tonight, I couldn’t manage it tonight.